OpenAgua/openagua-documentation/README.md

 2. Create (or don't delete) the CNAME file found in ./docs.
 This file tells GitHub that the documentation URL will point to the files in the gh-pages branch.

-3. From the same directory as this readme file (`OpenAgua/docs`), run 'mkdocs gh-deploy'. **For Windows users:** This step should be from Git Shell, which is installed when you install GitHub desktop.
+3. From the same directory as this readme file, run 'mkdocs gh-deploy'. **For Windows users:** This step should be from Git Shell, which is installed when you install GitHub desktop.
 This ensures that the appropriate git-related commands are available.
-After opening Git Shell, you will need to navigate to the root docs directory (again, `OpenAgua/docs`).
+After opening Git Shell, you will need to navigate to the root docs directory.

 That's it!
 In practice, step 3 is the only command needed on a routine basis to update the documentation site.